FEATURES:

 Hardiness Zone: 4-8

-How To Plant Audubon® New Jersey Tea
+How To Plant Audubon® Native New Jersey Tea

 Because New Jersey Tea is a taprooted plant, it may take some time to get established.
 It will concentrate on root growth before top growth.
 Plant it in full sun, in any type of fast-draining soil.
 Rocky or sandy sites are no problem.
 Water regularly the first year, but go easy on the fertilizer—this plant is happiest in lean soils.
 Prune New Jersey Tea in early spring if necessary.
 Blossoms appear on the new growth, so you will not sacrifice flowers by pruning at the beginning of the growing season.
 Plant en masse for best effect.